MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 ## High level modeling

 As the business determines what services to move, you need to invest your resources carefully.
 On-premises, you own all responsibilities for monitoring and are heavily invested.
 The moves made toward SaaS services for example, does not eliminate your responsibilities for monitoring.
 You’ll be deciding who needs access, who gets alerts, and who needs access to analytics.
 Azure Monitor and Azure Arc are SaaS services with the flexibility of addressing monitoring scenarios across all four cloud models, not just resources inside Azure.
 And you need to look beyond the cloud model below.
-You’ll want to include Microsoft 365 in the equation, since you get significant monitoring for security and compliance on top of Azure Security Center including identities, endpoint management, and device monitoring outside the data center.
+You’ll want to include Microsoft 365 in the equation, since you get significant monitoring for security and compliance on top of Azure Security Center.
+Including identities, endpoint management, and device monitoring outside the datacenter.

 ![Cloud models diagram](./media/monitoring-strategy/cloud-models.png)